EdDataScienceEES/tutorial-Kirstb-04/index.md

 <p>&nbsp;</p>

 Once you have done this you will need to commit your changes.
-Go to the **Source Control** tab on the left hand side of the web editor, add a meaningfull commit message and then click **Commit & Push**.
+Go to the **Source Control** tab on the left-hand side of the web editor, add a meaningful  commit message and then click **Commit & Push**.

 <img width="400" alt="Screenshot 2024-11-23 155905" src="https://github.com/user-attachments/assets/dfb5acd2-00e1-4165-9b81-12261dddb18e">